mendix/IBM-Watson-Connector-Suite/README.md

 ## License

-This project is licensed under the Apache License v2 - see the [LICENSE.text](LICENSE.text) file for details
+This project is licensed under the Apache License v2 - see the [LICENSE](LICENSE-2.0.txt) file for details